Last updated on September 8th, 2021 at 02:15 pm

 By this, I mean that, if you use them you can drop the toilets paper as with those toilets as they do the washing of both your front and rear, seat warming and deodorisation.
 I think it’s a bit weird but not so bad.
 Most people I talked to either love it or hate it.
 However, whether you like it or not, the heated seat is an excellent feature in my opinion.

 Some toilets even lift the lid by themselves when you step into the room (which frightened me as I stepped into Pompompurin restaurants toilets in Harajuku).

 This being said, what’s crazy is that while there are some of the most technological toilets, you can also find in some station toilets from what I would refer to as an old toilet; by this, I mean squat toilets.
 Maybe it’s just me, but I hate this kind of bathroom.

 #7 Game Center

 Tokyo is full of Game Center; you can find them in pretty much every hot spot.
-They offer many different kinds of games, and there’s also a UFO catcher there, with stuffed toys, figurines, or even foods!
+They offer many different kinds of games, and there’s also a UFO catcher there, with stuffed toys, figurines, or even food!